Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 - Developed an end-to-end **Bad Debt Prediction system** for BNPL lending to identify high-risk borrowers
 - Achieved **60% recall**, enabling early detection of defaulters before credit approval
 - Reduced estimated bad-debt exposure by ~60%, improving portfolio risk control
 - **Enabled risk-based lending decisions**, allowing rejection of high-risk applicants or application of stricter credit terms, while fast-tracking low-risk customers
-- Supported **risk-adjusted credit policy decisions**, balancing growth and default risk in BNPL lending
 - Applied **WoE-IV feature engineering** for interpretability and handled class imbalance using **SMOTE-Tomek**, improving detection of high-risk customers
 - Selected **Random Forest** for its robustness and optimal balance between recall, precision, and generalisation
 - Evaluated model performance using **KS (34%)**, **Gini (0.48)**, and **ROC-AUC**, aligned with industry credit risk standards
 - Implemented **PSI (0.39), CSI monitoring, and OOT validation** to detect data drift and ensure model stability
 - Designed a scalable real-time inference pipeline using **AWS SageMaker, FastAPI, and Streamlit**, with **MLflow on AWS EC2** for experiment tracking and model lifecycle management

-## 🚀 Key Highlights

-- Developed an end-to-end **Bad Debt Prediction system** for BNPL lending to identify high-risk borrowers
-- Achieved **60% recall**, enabling early detection of defaulters before credit approval
-- Reduced estimated bad-debt exposure by ~60%, improving portfolio risk control
-- **Enabled risk-based lending decisions**, allowing rejection of high-risk applicants or application of stricter credit terms while fast-tracking low-risk customers
-- Applied **WoE-IV feature engineering** and handled class imbalance using **SMOTE-Tomek**, improving detection of high-risk customers
-- Selected **Random Forest** for its robustness and optimal balance between recall, precision, and generalisation
-- Evaluated model performance using **KS (34%)**, **Gini (0.48)**, and **ROC-AUC**, aligned with industry credit risk standards
-- Built a scalable real-time inference pipeline using **AWS SageMaker, FastAPI, and Streamlit**, with **MLflow on AWS EC2** for experiment tracking and model lifecycle management
 -----------------

 ![Project Architecture](assets/projectworkflow.gif)